Murthy10/pyschieber/README.md

    * called by the dealer to get your cards at the start of every round
  * choose_trumpf(geschoben)
    * called when it's your turn to choose a trumpf, this has to be a generator and is recalled until the chosen trumpf is allowed
- * choose_card()
+ * choose_card(state)
    * called when it's your turn to choose a card, this has to be a generator and is recalled until the chosen card is allowed

-Additionally there is the stich_over() method, that is called after all players had chosen their cards.
+Additionally there is the stich_over(state) method, that is called after all players had chosen their cards.

 The easiest way to implement your own player is to inherit from the BasePlayer class (due to the fact that Python uses duck typing it is not absolutely necessary), which provieds some basic functionality like store your cards.